adalfarus/dancer/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to `aplustools`!
+Thank you for your interest in contributing to `dancer`!
 We welcome contributions from everyone.
 Below are some guidelines to help you get started.

 ## Getting Started